rgg1/CongressGPTExtract/README.md

 ## GitHub Actions Integration

 This repository includes a CI/CD workflow that:
-- Builds a Windows executable
+- Builds a Windows executable and a macOS .app file
-- Tests the executable using `test_validator.py`
+- Tests the executable and .app file using `test_validator.py`
-- Creates a distributable package

-## License

-This project is licensed under the MIT License.